Postnatal heparin: what’s the evidence?

 What next?

-As Kotaska (2021) notes, a trial to see whether aspirin is a better alternative to LMWH is currently underway but we should not necessarily assume that this is a better option.
+As Kotaska (2021) noted, a trial to see whether aspirin is a better alternative to heparin is underway but we should not necessarily assume that this is a better option.
 Interventions need to be proven to be safe and effective before they are given to large numbers of people and their use embedded in guidelines.
 Let’s hope these papers help with that goal.

 Want to stay up to date and get regular updates on birth-related research and thinking sent free to your inbox?